stopcovid19/datasets/readme.md

 ## Request for Data

 To be able to provide more transparent information and enable others to build creative solutions and helpers.
-We need volonteers to keep-up and to archive data about the covid-19 pandemic.
+We need volunteers to keep-up and to archive data about the covid-19 cases in Tunisia.

 * Number of confirmed cases